mikeyMike89/python-sysadmin-katas/README.md

+# Python Sysadmin Katas

-Tiny, practical scripts for IT tasks (files, logs, networks, APIs).
+Tiny, practical scripts for IT tasks — files, logs, networks, and APIs.
-Cadence: 10–15 min sessions.
-Each script is standalone and safe to share.
+Each kata is standalone, safe to run locally, and designed for quick 10–15 minute sessions.

+**Purpose:** build daily automation fluency for Windows/M365 and security operations.

+> New katas added weekly as part of ongoing IT practice.